Posted on 7th February, 2017 by Mark Aberdour

-Clearly augmented reality and virtual reality are coming of age this year.
+Clearly, augmented reality and virtual reality are coming of age this year.
 VR has been around for decades but is only now entering the consumer market and becoming accessible to a wide audience.
-The devices and demos were a big draw on lots of Learning Technologies stands from specialist VR and Simulations training vendors such as Preloaded on the LEO/LTG stand.
+The devices and demos were a big draw on lots of Learning Technologies stands, with specialist VR and Simulations training vendors such as Preloaded, on the LEO Learning/LTG stand, proving popular.
 Other non-specialist vendors were also getting in on the act with lower-end CardboardVR demos and giveaways.
-Most were also showing 360 video – it is funny to see that coming around again as it was all the rage when I started my career in interactive media 20 years ago!
+Most were also showing 360 video – it is funny to see that coming around again as it was all the rage when I started my career in interactive media 20 years ago.

-There was much less Artificial Intelligence (AI) hype than I expected, which was a surprise as on my last visit 2 years ago there were quite a few vendors boldly proclaiming how great their algorithms were.
-There was lots of AI talk upstairs at the conference apparently though, but it was definitely a ‘watch this space’ subject downstairs on the exhibition floor.
+There was much less Artificial Intelligence (AI) hype than I expected, which was a surprise.
+On my last visit, two years ago, there were quite a few vendors boldly proclaiming how great their algorithms were.
+There was lots of AI talk upstairs at the conference apparently, though, but it was definitely a “watch this space” subject downstairs on the exhibition floor.

 xAPI has been a growing presence for a few years now and was cementing it’s place in the scheme of things this year.
-Watershed had a stand for the first time and Rustici were in attendance via the LEO/LTG stand.
+Watershed had a stand for the first time and Rustici were in attendance via the LEO Learning/LTG stand.
 There was an ‘xAPIgo’ game going on around the show where people were invited to try out xAPI based products from a range of 13 separate vendors from LMS, learning analytics, authoring tools and social platforms, with data all feeding into Watershed LRS on their stand.
-Clearly xAPI continues to move from concept to adoption.
-An xAPI ‘barcamp’ event in the evening was also well attended for those wanting a more geeky xAPI conversation!
+Clearly, xAPI continues to move from concept to adoption.
+An xAPI ‘barcamp’ event in the evening was also well attended for those wanting a more geeky xAPI conversation.

-I won’t blab on about our own LTG/LEO stand, suffice to say it was a pleasure working on it!
-The marketing team did a superb job of the stand design which had some kiosks showing a few ‘serious games’ from both LEO and Preloaded teams, a VR/AR demo area which generated a lot of interest and kept the Preloaded team busy, an open area for general conversations and a semi-closed meeting space to get some peace and quiet for more in-depth conversations.
+I won’t blab on about our own LTG/LEO Learning stand – suffice to say, it was a pleasure working on it.
+The marketing team did a superb job of the stand design which had some kiosks showing a few “serious games” from both LEO Learning and Preloaded teams, a VR/AR demo area which generated a lot of interest and kept the Preloaded team busy, an open area for general conversations and a semi-closed meeting space to get some peace and quiet for more in-depth conversations.
 It all certainly did the trick and we had some great conversations.

-Mark Aberdour is LEO’s Platform Solutions Manager.
-Read his recent blog “Taking xAPI from aspiration to practice” for a closer look at xAPI.
+Read Mark Aberdour recent blog, ‘Taking xAPI from aspiration to practice‘, for a closer look at xAPI.

 Want to speak to a learning expert?
 Click here to get in touch with us.